Part One: Leicester, UK; Tuesday 18th - Friday 21st June 2019

 Music: all genres of music will be considered from individuals, bands and collaborations.

 Performance: theatre, dance, live art, and sound art

 Fine Arts: fine art, photography, installation, illustration, sound art, site-specific work and sculpture.

-Full details about the programme and information on how to apply can be found in the brief below.
-Please send all relevant documents and supporting media to Laura Evans on email@example.com by Monday 22 April, midday.
+Full details on how to apply can be found in the brief below.
+Please send all relevant documents and supporting media to Laura Evans on firstname.lastname@example.org by Monday 22 April, midday.

 Download the full brief and application form here